mgtcardenas/SCRABBLE/src/README.txt

+The class that contains the main method is Scrabble (if you want to run it)

 This source code implements my version of the Scrabble table top game, since not all the rules of that game are strictly followed.
 This game does not support saving.